Pay As You Earn Repayment (PAYE)

 How Does It Work?

-- Payment amount adjusted annually based on changes to the household income.
+- The payment amount is adjusted annually based on changes to household income.

 Borrowers must submit income and family size information to their loan servicer(s) annually.
 Servicer(s) are the point of contact for all eligibility matters.

 - Direct PLUS Loans (does not include Direct PLUS Loans made to parents)

 - Direct Consolidation Loans

 - Perkins and LDS Loans (only if part of a Direct Consolidation)